filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-power-actor/index.md

   - `bytes` Worker - the address of the worker.
   - `RegisteredPoStProof` WindowPoStProofType - the type of RegisteredPoStProof.
   - `bytes` Peer - peerID.
-  - `bytes[]` Multiaddrs - the multi-address which is used to control new created miner.
+  - `bytes[]` Multiaddrs - the multi-address which is used to control the newly created miner.

 Results: